weikaylee/surf24_draft/README.md

-# SURF 2024
+# Comparing the Human Heath Effects of Ubran Heat Islands and Climate Change

+## Abstract

-Work with advisor Prof. Hannah Druckenmiller to quantify and compare the health effects of temperature changes from urban heat islands and climate change.
+todo; With advisor Prof. Hannah Druckenmiller, this study aims to quantify and compare the health effects of temperature changes from urban heat islands and climate change.

+## Reproducibility

+todo

+## Requirements

+todo